 - the timestamp for the cancellation will be the date and time I have received the email or phone call, not the time you sent it

-If we have all of the records before the evaluation begins, it normally takes somewhere around three weeks to complete the report.
+If we have all of the records before the evaluation begins, it normally takes somewhere around four weeks to complete the report.

 Getting the records is the biggest variable in completing these cases.
-That’s why it’s important to have a careful discussion at the beginning of the consultation to identify the background records that might be necessary for the case.
+That’s why it’s important to have a careful discussion at the beginning of the consultation to identify the records necessary for the case.